deepakkpy/teacher-portal-django/README.md

 # 🏫 Teacher Portal – Django Project

 A secure teacher portal built with **Django**, allowing authenticated teachers to manage a list of students with inline editing and deletion.
-This project implements **manual authentication and session management (no Django auth)** for learning purposes.
+This project implements **manual authentication and session management for learning purposes.

 ---